dslik/ttam/build_log.md

 Build Log
 =========

+2020-07-04

+Re-worked the power distribution net on the TTAM carrier PCB to handle the fact that some of the ICs that may be mounted on TTAM/D boards can draw up to an amp at 5V.
+24 mils should be more than enough.

+I'm starting to order more parts, and have a big Digikey order queued up to place next week.
+With the carrier board ready to get fabbed, next weekend I can spend some time back on the bus monitor.

 2020-07-01

 Finally got the generic TTAM carrier PCB finished.
 It took much longer than I expected because of the number of times I had to fiddle around with traces each time I would move things around.
 Parametric EDA sure is looking appealing right now.
 I’ll be basing the bus monitor and bus control boards off this board, with positions 1 and 2 removed, and the TTAM/P replaced with a TTAM/D module socket.